 Or at least he tried to.
 Sargent had become a sought-after portrait painter, and potential customers wouldn’t take no for an answer.
 So, Sargent came up with a solution to satisfy everyone – charcoal portrait drawings.
 Such drawings were quicker and easier to create; one took only about three hours to complete instead of the thirteen or more hours necessary for an oil portrait.
 They are smaller and simpler than oil portraits, but still relatively large and full of Sargent’s characteristic vitality.
 Sargent made over 750 charcoal portraits in his career.
 Many were commissions, while others were done as gifts to the sitters.

 John Singer Sargent: Portraits in Charcoal was curated by Sargent expert Richard Ormond, who is also the artist’s grand-nephew.
-The show includes about fifty works from public and private collections in England and America.
-They depict men and women from late teens or early twenties through old age.
+The show included about 50 works from public and private collections in England and America.
+They depict men and women from late teens or early 20s through old age.
 Sitters include aristocrats, artists, writers, performers, politicians, and social luminaries.
 Most belonged to Sargent’s large social circle, and many were his friends.

-Some portraits, like those of Winston Churchill, Henry James, and William Butler Yeats, are immediately recognizable by name or by face.
-The portrait of American actress Ethel Barrymore is an audience favorite.
+Some portraits, like those of Winston Churchill, Henry James, and William Butler Yeats, were immediately recognizable by name or by face.
+The portrait of American actress Ethel Barrymore was an audience favorite.
 However, I most enjoyed some of the unfamiliar sitters.
 My favorite was a lively portrait of composer Ethel Smyth with her mouth open in mid-song.
 Each Sargent portrait is unique, though impossible to mistake for the work of any other artist.
-I suspect that every visitor to this exhibition will have no trouble coming up with a few favorites.
+I suspect that every visitor to this exhibition had no trouble coming up with a few favorites.

 Sargent’s charcoal portraits are generously sized.
 They’re smaller than his oil portraits, but they’re certainly not tiny sketches.
 Most show the sitter’s head and shoulders against a plain background of either bare white paper or dark charcoal.
 These light and dark backgrounds produce very different effects, and a few darkly-rendered figures on dark backgrounds are particularly spectacular.